 I speak about three key topics that I have specialised in over the last two decades.
 Brand building, Innovation and Creativity.
 These keynotes offer practical tips and don’t hold back from calling out any bubble and myth there is.

 Brand minus bullshit is a punchy and entertaining 35-minute talk about brand building.
 We will talk about why we overcomplicate this so much and what is the most rewarding way to build a brand amid the performance versus purpose wars.
 Ideal for CEOs, CMOs, marketers, and founders.

 How to kill a unicorn is designed to bring common sense to all innovators, venture capitalists and start-up wannabes.
 It’s a blueprint for thinking about what innovation really is, and shows what you shouldn’t do if you really want to build or profit from a unicorn.

 Creativity is a useless word is a provocative talk about what creativity really is, why only few people really use it, why the “creative director” title is total nonsense, and what you should do if you want to become a creative leader.
 Ideal for anyone who uses the word creative to make their ego feel good.

 I provoke leaders to create value for people.
 Over the last decade I’ve worked with more than three hundred businesses.
 Huge global corporations.
 Traditional family businesses.
 Ambitious start-ups, glorified tech companies and cold-hearted venture capitalists.
 I establish bespoke ways for them to market themselves, sell and innovate products, or build teams — defining how they create value.
 Based between London and Prague, I am often causing headaches in Amsterdam, Singapore or California.

-Allianz, Unilever, Axa Singapore, Barclay Card, O2, Virgin Mobile, Heineken, Innovatrics, Google, Daylong, MINI, Absolute, Starbucks, Pernod Ricard, Becherovka, Pilsner Urquell, Crystal Palace CPFC, Avast, Ceska Sporitelna, HC Sparta Praha, Volvo, Eon, Achmea Group, Intepolis Netherlands, Kusmi Tea and many others
+Allianz, Unilever, Axa Singapore, Barclay Card, O2, Virgin Mobile, Heineken, ABB, Innovatrics, Google, Daylong, MINI, Absolut, Starbucks, Pernod Ricard, Becherovka, Pilsner Urquell, Crystal Palace CPFC, Avast, Ceska Sporitelna, HC Sparta Praha, Volvo, Pietro Filipi, Eon, Achmea Group, Intepolis Netherlands, Kusmi Tea and many others